The Carlsbad Springs Community Association

 • Movie night in the park

 The CSCA organizes sports and leisure programming at the Carlsbad Springs Community Centre.
-Working with volunteers it offers a variety of programming for residents that are held at the Carlsbad Springs Community Centre weekly.
+Working with volunteers it offers a variety of daily programming for residents that are held at the Carlsbad Springs Community Centre.

-The Association is also responsible for the new outdoor rink at Harkness park, assisting the rink maintenance coordinator and also hires a rink supervisor that opens and closes the Centre during the Winter rink season in January and February.
+The Association is also responsible for the outdoor rink at Harkness park, hiring a rink maintenance coordinator and a rink supervisor that opens and closes the Centre during the Winter season in January and February.

 The Association holds monthly meetings during which local representatives make short presentations and answer questions from residents and discuss projects and issues.
 Presenters may include the ward councilor or his assistant, city services rep and social club reps.
 The meetings are held at the Carlsbad Springs Community Centre from September to May, meetings start at 7pm.